 John Cohorst is a Midwest-based artist, creating both functional and sculptural art objects.
 He holds a B.F.A. and M.A. with a concentration in functional ceramics from Pittsburg State University in Pittsburg, Kansas.
 Cohorst has held positions as an artist assistant to Jun Kaneko in his Omaha, Nebraska studio, and studied wood-firing techniques with the IWCAT (International Workshop of Ceramic Artists at Tokoname) program in Tokoname, Japan.
-In 2010, he was selected as an artist-in-residence at the Carbondale Clay Center in Carbondale, Colorado and was part of the studio collective, Studio for Arts + Works (SAW) in Carbondale.
-He was invited to be a visiting artist at the University of Montana in Missoula, Montana in 2017.
-As a tour manager of the Artstream Nomadic Gallery, Cohorst has traveled, exhibited, and taught workshops across the United States.
-John currently lives and works in Omaha, Nebraska.
+In 2010, he accepted an artist-in-residence position at the Carbondale Clay Center in Carbondale, Colorado, and was part of the studio collective, Studio for Arts + Works (SAW) in Carbondale.
+In 2017 he was the visiting artist at the University of Montana, in Missoula, Montana.
+As an artist the Artstream Nomadic Gallery, Cohorst has exhibited and taught workshops in universities, art centers, and museums across the United States.
+In 2019 John returned to Omaha, Nebraska where he currently lives and makes his works.

 I always get the question, “why astronauts?” – my response is always, “there’s a lot of reasons, but to start, they’re funny…”!
 I use humor to draw the viewer in, and I find the astronaut image speaks to people on different levels; for some, it’s scientific or about exploration, others see a nerdy outsider or a space cadet.
 People find aspects of themselves in these quirky illustrations and are surprised when they see themselves reflected in the gold luster face shield!
 I hope that my Astroware pieces uplift the user, bring a smile to their face, and offer a moment of intimate self-reflection… literally!